House cleaners and maids ask daily about Angela Brown, also known as the house cleaning guru.

 The “implementing as you learn” method of business strategy proved successful for Brown and her new cleaning business.
 Before her first year in business was complete, a cleaning company in Boston, MA, hired her to fly in and train their cleaning team.
 This was the beginning of a thirty-year-long second business as a cleaning trainer and consultant and what would later be branded by Brown as Savvy Cleaner Training, LLC.

 Cleaning Companies Hire Angela Brown to Train Their Teams

 Angela Brown traveled almost non-stop every weekend to cities across the United States from 1991-1994, training cleaning companies and their staff outside a 500-mile radius of the Charlotte area.
 She learned what cleaning companies were doing right and wrong and then created cleaning techniques, inventory procedures, and customer management solutions for all-size teams to enhance productivity and profitability.

 Can The House Cleaning Guru Sell?

-Gitomer snatched the opportunity to mentor Angela but instead of selling water filters, he agreed to help if instead she “practiced selling his seminars to his business journal readers and later fortune 500 clients.”
-She scaled back her cleaning business and worked with Gitomer for the next two years almost every day practicing her selling skills during which time both of their seminar businesses, and her cleaning business exploded.
+Gitomer snatched the opportunity to mentor Angela, but instead of selling water filters, he agreed to help if, instead she “practiced selling his seminars to his business journal readers and later fortune 500 clients.”
+She scaled back her cleaning business and worked with Gitomer for the next two years almost every day, practicing her selling skills.
+During that time, both of their seminar businesses and her cleaning business exploded.
 It was also during that time that Angela Brown was introduced to the National Speakers Association and the world of professional speaking.